 In general, the market for Energy Services Companies (ESCOs) in Kuwait remains underdeveloped; however, it is accelerating slowly.
-The reasons for this are numerous.
+The reasons for the ESCO industry's slow development in Kuwait are numerous.
 In order for an ESCO market to flourish, several factors are necessary, including available financing, expertise and a mature legal system.
-In the past, each of these areas has been lacking with most of the region's available financing being used to promote rapid growth.

 The need for energy efficiency was largely overlooked when energy costs were low.
 This lack of necessity and the acceptance of speed over quality in construction led to a lack of expertise in the market.
 Combined with the immaturity of the legal system, this led to a very poor environment for ESCO market growth.